Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-03.plan.md

  * When and where?
 In-person or online?
  * What's the **purpose** of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

+* Nov 17nd, 2pm, in-person:
+    * Planning meeting
+    * Designed a schema for our relational database
+    * Demoed signup and login using a dummy database
+    * Set up local SQL database for each group member

 #### Artifacts